mbezjak/napalm/README.md

    should be updated to include `bin` directory from extracted program (defaults to `false`).
 Used only if `set_env` is set.

+As of version `1.2` plugins can declare `build` function in order to perform arbitrary work during installation.
+It gets called after program is extracted and all links are setup but before `program.sh` script gets created.
+Current working directory for `build` function is set to directory where program is extracted.
+Take a look at source of `clojure` plugin for usefulness of `build` function.

 A plugin should contain a call to `url` function.
 Arguments should be one or more urls where a program can be downloaded from.
 Plugin has access to `VERSION` property in order to create an url.
 Here is an example of a simple plugin: